MarcWeber/vim-addon-manager/README.md

 [4]: Plugin authors should use addon-info file instead. patchinfo.vim is for
      addons not supporting VAM.

-## SUPPORT
-VAM is well supported by at least 2 maintainers.
-Try github tickets or Vim irc channel on freenode.

 ## Let me see all docs!
 Here you go: